Packing cycles in undirected group-labelled graphs: Introduction

 \section{Introduction}

-Erd\H{o}s and P\'osa showed in \cite{ErdPos} that cycles satisfy an approximate packing-covering duality; that is, there exists a function $f(k)=O(k\log k)$ such that, in every graph, if the maximum size of a set of disjoint cycles (a \emph{packing}) is less than $k$, then the minimum size of a vertex set intersecting all cycles (a \emph{cover} or \emph{hitting set}) is at most $f(k)$.
+Erd\H{o}s and P\'osa showed in \cite{ErdPos} that cycles satisfy an approximate packing-covering duality; that is, there exists a function $f(k)=O(k\log k)$ such that in every graph, either there are $k$ vertex-disjoint cycles or there is a set of at most $f(k)$ vertices intersecting every cycle.
+This result has generated extensive activity on whether various families of graphs satisfy a similar approximate duality, also known as the \emph{Erd\H{o}s-P\'osa property} (precise definitions are deferred to section \ref{sec:prelim}).

-This result has generated extensive activity in the literature on whether various families of graphs satisfy a similar approximate duality.
-We now say more generally that a family $\mcf$ of graphs satisfies the \emph{(resp. half-integral) Erd\H{o}s-P\'osa property} if there exists a function $f_\mcf:\mbn \to \mbn$ such that, for every graph $G$, if the maximum size of a (resp. half-integral) packing of subgraphs in $\mcf$ is less than $k$, then $G$ contains a hitting set for $\mcf$ of size at most $f_\mcf(k)$.
 We refer to \cite{RayThi} for a recent survey on the Erd\H{o}s-P\'osa property and also to \cite{BruHeiJoo} for a collection of results on families of cycles and paths.

 Group-labelled graphs provide a general framework in which many Erd\H{o}s-P\'osa problems can be studied simultaneously.
-In particular, Huynh, Joos, and Wollan \cite{HuyJooWol} proved a structure theorem for \emph{directed} group-labelled graphs and obtained as special cases that the Erd\H{o}s-P\'osa property holds for the families of cycles, $S$-cycles (cycles intersecting some fixed vertex set $S$), $S_1$-$S_2$-cyles (cycles intersecting two fixed vertex sets $S_1$ and $S_2$), and cycles not homologous to zero in graphs embedded on an orientable surface.
-Furthermore, their structure theorem describes the canonical obstructions to such cycles satisfying the Erd\H{o}s-P\'osa property, which in turn proves the half-integral Erd\H{o}s-P\'osa property of more general families including odd cycles, odd $S$-cycles, and cycles not homologous to zero in graphs embedded on a nonorientable surface.
+For instance, Huynh, Joos, and Wollan \cite{HuyJooWol} proved a structure theorem for \emph{directed} group-labelled graphs and obtained as special cases that the Erd\H{o}s-P\'osa property holds for the families of cycles, $S$-cycles (cycles intersecting some fixed vertex set $S$), $S_1$-$S_2$-cyles (cycles intersecting two fixed vertex sets $S_1$ and $S_2$), and cycles not homologous to zero in graphs embedded on an orientable surface.
+Furthermore, their structure theorem describes the canonical obstructions to such cycles satisfying the Erd\H{o}s-P\'osa property, which in turn proves the \emph{half-integral Erd\H{o}s-P\'osa property} of more general families including odd cycles, odd $S$-cycles, and cycles not homologous to zero in graphs embedded on a nonorientable surface.

 The framework of directed group-labelled graphs, however, does not seem to address an important class of graph families, namely of cycles and paths with modularity constraints with modulus greater than 2.
-To this end, we consider \emph{undirected} group-labelled graphs which will be the focus of this paper.
+To this end, we consider \emph{undirected} group-labelled graphs as the main focus of this paper.